bfriel/bfriel.github.io/content/blog/btc-on-ethereum/index.md

 ![WBTC Growth](wbtc.jpeg)

 What is all this tokenized bitcoin doing on Ethereum?
 Analysis from [Dune Analytics](https://duneanalytics.com/) shows an uptick in usage this summer across numerous DeFi platforms.
-Chief amongst these are lending platforms [Aave](https://aave.com/) and [Compound](https://compound.finance/), which have at times offered attractive variable yields on WBTC.
+Chief amongst these are lending platforms [Aave](https://aave.com/) and [Compound](https://compound.finance/), which let depositers borrow against their WBTC collateral and have at times offered attractive variable yields on lending WBTC.
 Other DeFi applications include [Uniswap](https://uniswap.org/) and [Balancer](https://balancer.fi/), which let WBTC depositors collect trading fees in return for the liquidity provided on their platforms.

 ![WBTC Usage](dune-analytics-wbtc-usage.png)